 |Engl 602B Research Methods: Quantitative||Engl 602C Research Methods: Rhetorical Analysis|

 |Engl 603 Seminar in Composition Theory||Engl 631 Administration and Organization of Multimodal Writing Programs|

 Brief course descriptions of the above courses can be found in the ISU Catalog under the English Department section.

 The examinations are also part of professional preparation.
 Students complete a portfolio assessment during their first year from papers they have composed in their courses and revised with the help of faculty and peers.
-At the end of their coursework, they write a comprehensive written exam based on an approved reading list (three essays that show their grasp of the field) and give an oral presentation of their dissertation proposal as part of their preliminary examinations.
+At the end of their coursework, they write a preliminary written exam based on an approved reading list (three essays that show their grasp of the field) and give an oral presentation of their dissertation proposal as part of their preliminary oral examination.

 RPC Learning Outcomes

 At the time of graduation, RPC students will demonstrate an ability to:

 - Demonstrate understanding of theories, research methods, and concepts in rhetoric, professional communication, and multimodal composition.

 - Apply these theories, research methods, and concepts in scholarly activity, including research and teaching.

 - Use a variety of technologies and media for scholarly research and for developing audience-centered communication.